d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Prolog file specification expansion ───────────────────────────────────

-  Sweep defines a handler for the Emacs function `expand-file-file' that recognizes Prolog file specifications, such as `library(lists)', and expands them to their corresponding absolute paths.
+  Sweep defines a handler for the Emacs function `expand-file-name' that recognizes Prolog file specifications, such as `library(lists)', and expands them to their corresponding absolute paths.
 This means that one can use Prolog file specifications with Emacs’s standard